ArcadeTV/neogeo-menu/README.md

 ---

-## Gamelist
+## Gameslist

-The list-entries in the rom come from the `gamelist.asm` file which is included upon building the rom.
+The list-entries in the rom come from the `gameslist.asm` file which is included upon building the rom.
 It has several sections to store data that has relations to other data, such as MEG-count, release year, publisher and category.

 [!]
 The order of your gameslist and the roms you flashed to your ICs need to match. **Please double check the ordering!**